-- There is agreement on the need for carbon emission reductions, - There is support for focussing regulation on greenhouse gas emissions reduction, efficiency is secondary,
+- There is agreement on the need for carbon emission reductions; - There is support for focussing regulation on GHG emissions reduction, efficiency is secondary; - Current Step Code requirements do not fundamentally change how homes are built, accelerating to higher step could; - Significant lead time and/or allowing applications to be legacied before new regulations come into effect is desired.
+The lead time needed varies by building type and depending on the regulatory change; - Construction costs were identified as a key concern;

-- Current Step Code requirements do not fundamentally change how homes are built, accelerating to higher step could, - Significant lead time and grandfathering before new regulations come into effect is desired lead time needed varies by building type, - Construction costs a key concern, - Simplicity in messaging -- should keep Step Code and GHGi together, - Education/Training labor market restrictions a concern, - The housing availability and affordability challenge is a core consideration that forms a backdrop for this work, - Decarbonizing is technically possible and the building industry can achieve these goals, - Consumer understanding is lagging: consumers don't typically understand the benefits of efficiency and decarbonisation. - Builder and trades training would support new efficiency and carbon regulations - Regional consistency remains a priority. - How the FortisBC grid and RNG will contribute is an open question - BC Hydro grid capacity and connection process is an ongoing concern.
+- Simplicity in messaging is desired keep policy simple and easy to understand and outline the full pathway to 2030/2032; - Education/Training labor market restrictions are a concern; - The housing availability and affordability challenge is a core consideration that forms a backdrop for this work; - Decarbonizing is technically possible and is achievable by the building industry; - Consumer understanding is lagging: consumers don't typically understand the benefits of efficiency and decarbonisation; - Builder and trades training would support new efficiency and carbon regulations; - Regional consistency remains a priority; - How the FortisBC grid and RNG will contribute is an open question; and - BC Hydro grid capacity and connection process is an ongoing concern.